Exotic Ideals in Free Transformation Group $C^*$-Algebras: Abstract

 \section{Abstract}

-Let $\Gamma$ be a discrete group freely acting via homeomorphisms on the compact Hausdorff space $X$ and let $C(X)\rtimes_\eta \Gamma$ be the completion of the convolution algebra $C_c(\Gamma, C(X))$ with respect to a \cstar-norm $\eta$.
-A non-zero ideal $J\idealin C(X)\rtimes_\eta\Gamma$ is exotic if $J\cap C(X) =(0)$.
-We give examples showing that exotic ideals are present whenever $\Gamma$ is non-amenable and there is an invariant probability measure on $X$.
-This fact, along with the recent theory of exotic crossed product functors, allows us to provide negative answers to two questions of K. Thomsen.
+Let $\Gamma$ be a discrete group acting freely via homeomorphisms on the compact Hausdorff space $X$ and let $C(X) \rtimes_\eta \Gamma$ be the completion of the convolution algebra $C_c(\Gamma,C(X))$ with respect to a \cstar-norm $\eta$.
+A non-zero ideal $J \idealin C(X) \rtimes_\eta \Gamma$ is \emph{exotic} if $J \cap C(X) = \{0\}$.
+We show that exotic ideals are present whenever $\Gamma$ is non-amenable and there is an invariant probability measure on $X$.
+This fact, along with the recent theory of exotic crossed product functors, allows us to provide answers to two questions of K. Thomsen.

-Let $\fA$ be a non-atomic MASA on a separable Hilbert space and let $\B_0$ be the linear span of the unitary operators $U\in\bh$ such that $U\fA U^*=\fA$.
-We observe that while $\B_0$ contains no compact operators, the norm-closure of $\B_0$ contains all compact operators.
-This gives a positive answer to a question of A. Katavolos and V. Paulsen.
+Using the Koopman representation and a recent theorem of Elek, we show that when $\Gamma$ is a countably-infinite group having property (T) and $X$ is the Cantor set, there exists a free and minimal action of $\Gamma$ on $X$ and a \cstar-norm $\eta$ on $C_c(\Gamma, C(X))$ such that $C(X)\rtimes_\eta\Gamma$ contains the compact operators as an exotic ideal.
+We use this example to provide a positive answer to a question of A. Katavolos and V. Paulsen.

-For a free action of $\Gamma$ on a compact Hausdorff space $X$, the opaque and grey ideals in $C(X)\rtimes_\eta \Gamma$ coincide.
-We conclude with an example of a free action of $\Gamma$ on a compact Hausdorff space $X$ along with a norm $\eta$ for which these ideals are non-trivial.
+The opaque and grey ideals in $C(X)\rtimes_\eta \Gamma$ have trivial intersection with $C(X)$, and a result from~\cite{ExelPittsChGrC*AlNoHaEtGr} shows they coincide when the action of $\Gamma$ is free, however the problem of whether these ideals can be non-zero was left unresolved.
+We present an example of a free action of $\Gamma$ on a compact Hausdorff space $X$ along with a \cstar-norm $\eta$ for which these ideals are non-trivial, in particular, they are exotic ideals.